cpplibv/libv/README.md

 ## Libraries

-Most of the libraries in the collection are design complete and can be considered stable, but the collection prioritizes research and velocity over stability.
+Most of the libraries in the collection are design complete and can be considered stable, but the collection prioritizes research and velocity over API stability.

 | Library   | Status / API | Description                                                                |
 |:----------|--------------|:---------------------------------------------------------------------------|